Check Compensation

 Since the pandemic, air travel has been growing faster than ever before.
 Because of this, ATC has been faced with imposing more restrictions to accommodate the growing demand on airspace, especially during peak travel times.
 Remember, their main objective is to keep everyone safe.

-When something like severe weather causes flights to be delayed, it leads to a domino effect at the airport as departure time slots get more and more crowded.
-When this happens, ATC may ask an airline to cancel a flight.
+When severe weather results to flight delays, it leads to a domino effect at the airport as departure time slots get more and more crowded.
+When this happens, ATC may ask airlines to cancel flights.

 Additionally, the sheer number of people travelling in recent years combined with more and more restrictions and regulations have led to airports struggling to keep up with the demand.
 The result: more delays and cancellations.